Thermal Paste Round-up: 85 Products Tested

 The difference in quality between a celebrated third-party paste and what OEMs use on their builds is smaller than you might think.
 It's not uncommon to realize a performance improvement by simply bolting your hardware together more carefully.
 A lot of folks then erroneously attribute this betterment to their new paste.

-Also, very cheap silicone-based solutions like Arctic MX-2 and MX-4, despite being easy to apply and affordable, aren't worth the trouble they cause later as they deteriorate.
+Also, not so expensive silicone-based solutions despite being easy to apply and affordable, aren't worth the trouble they cause later as they deteriorate.

 Liquid metal is suitable for more experienced power users; its application is difficult to master and you may run into trouble with hardware warranty claims, since these "pastes" can never be completely removed without some sort of leftover residue.
 Given the challenges posed by highly conductive pastes, we'll discuss them separately.